-In 2022, all staff at St Mary MacKillop College began their ReLATE journey, a program that will be implemented over three years.
+Staff at St Mary MacKillop College recently completed their ReLATE journey, a program that is implemented over three years.

 The ReLATE Program

 - Empowers schools to create safe, supportive and predictable environments for enhanced teaching, learning and wellbeing. - Strengthens staff understanding of how adverse childhood experiences and complex trauma can impact behaviours, attitude and learning. - Enhances whole school culture and teacher attitudes, including teacher perspectives and responses to student behaviour and disengagement.